V4Fire/Client/src/components/form/b-textarea/README.md

 ### Props

-#### [extRowCount = 1]
+#### [rowsToExpand = 1]

-How many rows need to add to extend the textarea height when it can't fit the entire content without showing a scrollbar.
+How many rows to add to expand the textarea height when it can't fit the entire content without showing a scrollbar.
-The value of one row is equal to `line-height` of the textarea or `font-size`.
+The value of one row is equal to the `line-height` of the textarea, or `font-size`.

 ```
-< b-textarea :extRowCount = 5
+< b-textarea :rowsToExpand = 5
 ```

 ### Getters

 #### height

-Textarea height.
+The textarea height.

 #### maxHeight